Perfume Oil Profiles

 Spices were big business four hundred years ago.
-At one point during the 17th century, there was scant change among the price of gold and the price of cloves.
-By turns the Venetians, Portuguese and Dutch traveled to the Spice Islands where they made their fortunes trading in clove, nutmeg and other spices.
+At one point during the 17th century, there was the scant change among the price of gold and the price of cloves.
+By turns, the Venetians, Portuguese and Dutch traveled to the Spice Islands where they made their fortunes trading in clove, nutmeg, and other spices.
 The Dutch even destroyed cultivation of cloves on all but two islands in order to restrict supply and thrust up prices.

 In use for over 5,000 years, frankincense has been prized by cultures around the world for its therapeutic and spiritual properties.
 In several societies, it was dedicated to a solar deity, including the Babylonian sun god Bael, Egyptian Ra, and Greek Apollo.
 Also known as Olibanum ('Oil of Lebanon'), its name means 'true', 'free' or 'abundant' incense.